diegotorres03/web-components-repository/docs/step-by-step.md

 Now, in order to render the content that is passed between the `<grid-layout>this content </grid-layout>` we need to use a `slot` tag.
-Because for our use case, this component will only have one slot, there is no need to specify the slot name when consuming this `grid-layout`
+Because for our use case, this component will only have one slot, there is no need to specify the slot name when consuming this `grid-layout`.

-lets go back to the constructor function and add the slot tag
+Lets go back to the constructor function and add the slot tag:
 ```js
 // replace this...
 const template = html``